keepers-photos/prepress/README.md

 ## Python Code Conventions

-- Use Python 3.8
+- Use Python 3.9
+- Prefer system libraries over third-party libraries.
+Prefer fewer dependencies.
+Prefer popular libraries over less popular ones.
+For example, use `Pillow` over `wand` or `PyPDF2`.
 - For import, put system libraries first, then third-party libraries, then local libraries.
 With one-line between each group.
 Use `isort` for sorting.
 - use `logging` for logging instead of `print`. use levels properly.
-- Use `logging.debug` to replace inline comments.
-- Use `logging.info` to replace block comments that describe the main purpose of a function or a section of code.
+Use `logging.debug` to replace inline comments and `logging.info` to replace block comments that describe the main purpose of a function or a section of code.